icplayer/creating-mCourser-sites/README.md

 Each site should be created by a web developer because of the complexity of ToC.
 Even simple redirection to a lesson requires a communication with mCourser by a library provided by us.

-Additional skills, which would be useful while site creation are:
+Additional skills, which would be useful while creating the site are:
  * Typescript
  * React
  * Angular